learning environment

 Human relationships and a safe, supportive learning environment are the proven foundation upon which learning happens.

-Teachers in the elementary grades present as role models whom children will naturally want to follow, gaining authority through fostering rapport and nurturing curiosity, imagination, and creativity.
-In the middle school grades, teachers now empower the children to take that “front seat” for their own learning, with a more socratic-style approach and discussion groups.
+Teachers in the elementary grades learning environment present as role models whom children will naturally want to follow, gaining authority through fostering rapport and nurturing curiosity, imagination, and creativity.
+In the middle school grades, teachers now empower the children to take that “front seat” for their own learning environment, with a more socratic-style approach and discussion groups.

 Each grade level typically remains together as a cohort throughout their years, developing as a social community whose members know each other quite deeply.
 In the elementary years, the main class teacher teaches the primary academic subjects.
 A central role of the class teacher is to provide supportive role models both through personal example and through stories drawn from a variety of cultures, educating by exercising creative, loving authority.
 Class teachers usually to teach a group of children for several years.
 A traditional goal in Waldorf education was for the teacher to remain with a class for the eight years.
 Now at BVWS, teachers cycles are more flexible, often 1st-5th or 6th-8th.
 Specialized teachers teach individual subject classes such as orchestra or band, handwork, movement, or Spanish.